abwilf/mmfusion/README.md

 python3 main.py --modality text --cross_utterance 1 --tensors_path unique --labels_path data/iemocap/IEMOCAP_EmotionLabels.pk --transcripts_path data/iemocap/IEMOCAP_TimestampedWords.pk --trials 1
 ```

 We can specify train/test keys the same way, but it is important to note that **the keys must now be video ids instead of utterance ids**.
-See `data/iemocap/vid_keys.json` vs `data/iemocap/utt_keys.json` for the difference.
+See `data/iemocap/vid_keys.json` vs `data/iemocap/utt_keys.json` for an example of the difference.
+A note on terminology: we use the term "video" to describe a temporally ordered grouping of utterances - the visual modality does not need to be present.
 ```
 python3 main.py --modality text --cross_utterance 1 --tensors_path unique --labels_path data/iemocap/IEMOCAP_EmotionLabels.pk --transcripts_path data/iemocap/IEMOCAP_TimestampedWords.pk --trials 1 --keys_path data/iemocap/vid_keys.json
 ```